 - + 34 971 18 78 67

-Family friendly with good sea food and particularly great salads.
+Cala Jondal.
+Family friendly with good seafood and particularly great salads.
 There is a calm atmosphere and of all the Cala Jondal restaurants this is the best spot to spend a relaxed day and be looked after.
 It’s also the best spot on the beach for swimming for families as there is a bit more sand at this end of the bay – that said it can still be a bit stony when getting in.

 - +34 971 410 269

-Sa Caleta, also referred to as Es Bol Nou, is a beautiful small sandy bay with some excellent swimming especially for kids as it is generally calm, shallow and sandy.
+Playa Sa Caleta (also referred to as Es Bol Nou) is a beautiful small sandy bay with some excellent swimming especially for kids as it is generally calm, shallow and sandy.
 There is a very good seafood restaurant as well (same name, Sa Caleta) although it is not in full view of the beach so it’s not ideal if you have young kids playing there.
-Open all year and a great place for a long lunch in Spring and Autumn.
-Very popular with locals.
+Open all year and a great place for a long lunch in Spring and Autumn, popular with locals.
 Try the famous Café Caleta to finish off a feast.

-Feet in the dusty sand, laidback atmosphere under the Sabina trees and lovely views across the bay.
+Es Cubells beach.
+Feet in the dusty sand, laid back atmosphere under the Sabina trees and lovely views across the bay.
 This is one of our top lunch recommendations and is a local treat.
 You won’t find it unless you know about it.
-The beach is nothing special due to very difficult pebbly access to water but the seafood is fantastic and has been top mark for the last 42 years.
+The beach is nothing special due to very difficult pebbly access to water but the seafood is fantastic and has been top mark for the last 42 years!
 In peak season we also recommend that you park your car at the top and walk down as it is a steep road and sometimes hard to get back up when jammed with cars.